-As a Maintenance Planner or Scheduler, If You Can’t Do THIS, You Might As Well Call It a Day
+If Your Maintenance Planner Can’t Do THIS, You Should Call It a Day

 If you’re a NASCAR driver, you’re mainly worried about speed.
 If you’re a professional baseball player, you’ve got batting averages on the brain.
 And if you’re a Planner or Scheduler, whether you know it or not, your #1 concern is probably data visibility.
 (And if you’re the CEO or manager of an organization that has Planners and Schedulers, you should care about data visibility too!).